 Foyle Port offers a diverse range of services including external marine and engineering services each marketed under the "Foyle" Brand.

 Ms Bonnie Anley has chaired the Board of Commissioners since February 2014 and is also Chair of Foyle Port’s Pension and Remuneration Committee.
 Bonnie is a Chartered Director and a Fellow of the Institute of Directors.
-She is a member of the IoD Northern Ireland Committee and a Director of Mourne Country Park Limited.
-Bonnie was appointed Chair of Northern Ireland Blood Transfusion Service in April 2019 and as board member of the Northern Ireland Fire and Rescue Service in April 2020.
+She is a member of the IoD Northern Ireland Committee and a committee member with the Public Sector Chairs' Forum.
+Bonnie is also a Director of Mourne Country Park Limited.
+Bonnie was appointed Chair of Northern Ireland Blood Transfusion Service in April 2019 and as a Lay Board Member of the Northern Ireland Fire and Rescue Service in April 2020.

 Alan Bissett was appointed Harbour Commissioner in October 2019.
 Alan is a senior utilities lawyer and has advised on a wide range of corporate and commercial matters at leading firms in Belfast and London.
 He is a member of the Law Societies of Northern Ireland and of England & Wales.
 Alan is a Member of the Port’s Risk Committee and Health, Safety & Environmental Committee.

 Catriona McHugh was appointed Harbour Commissioner in October 2019.
 Catriona is a Chartered Certified Accountant.
 She worked as a financial consultant overseas for almost 15 years, returning to Northern Ireland in 2016.
 She has provided financial consulting services for a range of public sector bodies in Ireland and the UK.
 Catriona Chairs the Port’s Audit Committee and is a Member of the Port’s Risk Committee and Pension & Remuneration Committee.